radiantlogic-v8/documentation-new/documentation/configuration/identity-views/joins.md

 -	If an attribute is updateable, clients may modify the value (remember just because they can doesn’t mean [access controls](../security/access-controls) will allow it).

--	If an attribute is not updateable, clients cannot modify the value.
+-	If an attribute is not updateable, clients cannot modify the value, regardless of access controls.

->[!warning]
->If you edit the join condition manually, and want to make an attribute returned from a secondary object not updateable, add a value of 1024 to the priority weight you have set.
-For example, if phone were an attribute returned from a join and you had it set with a priority value of 128 (NORMAL) and searchable, then to make it not updateable, you would change the numeric value to be 1152 (128 + 1024).
-Phone:1152 is how it would appear in the join condition if you were to edit the join manually.
-If you didn’t want the phone attribute to be searchable or updateable (and still have NORMAL priority), it would have a numeric value of 1664.
-(128 + 512 + 1024).

 ### Attribute Priority

 The priority level is only needed when the attribute name returned from the secondary source is the same (or has been mapped to the same) as in the primary source.
 The default behavior of RadiantOne is to return a multi-valued attribute if a secondary object returns an attribute with the same name as the primary object (as long as the values are different).
 If you do not want the attribute to return as a multi-value, you can set a priority for the attributes.
 The default priority level set for all attributes is normal.
 From the interface, you would use the priority levels shown below.
-The corresponding numeric values are also shown and would only be used if you edit the condition manually.

  ![Attribute Priority](Media/attribute-priority.jpg)

-Priority Level – Numeric Value:
+Priority Level:

--	Lowest – 1
+-	Lowest
--	Low – 64
+-	Low
--	Normal – 128
+-	Normal
--	High – 192
+-	High
--	Highest – 255
+-	Highest

 Only one priority level is assigned per attribute per source.
-Whereas a combination of hidden, searchable, and updateable can be assigned per attribute per source.
-Below are some examples.
+Whereas a combination of searchable and updateable can be assigned per attribute per source.

-Attribute mail coming from a join/secondary source that is searchable, updateable, NORMAL priority and NOT hidden = 128

-Attribute mail coming from a join/secondary source that is NOT searchable, updateable, NORMAL priority and NOT hidden = 640 (128+512=640)

-Attribute mail coming from a join/secondary source that is searchable, NOT updateable, HIGHEST priority and NOT hidden = 1279 (255+1024=1279)

-Attribute mail coming from a join/secondary source that is NOT searchable, updateable, HIGH priority and hidden = 960  (192+512+256=960)

 ### Bind Order